UBC-STAT/stat545.stat.ubc.ca/instructor-guides/worksheets-and-autograding.md

     - There are also "manually graded" options.
 Same idea as auotmated, but this must happen in a markdown chunk, not a code chunk.
 - When specifying a cell as "autograded test", you also need to indicate how many points it's worth (you should see it pop up).
 Let's all default to making everything worth 1 point.
 - When defining a cell with a certain nbgrader type, that cell will be given a unique cell ID.
 This ID can be anything, but **the ID must be unique** -- this means, please don't copy and paste a cell after defining its nbgrader type!
 I like to leave the ID as the default.
+- There **cannot** be a YAML header in the ipynb document (it'll throw an error when generating the assignment)

 Still confused about things like `digest()`?
 We're getting there...